One-Pot Healthy Turkey Chili

 How to store turkey chili

 To store this easy turkey chili recipe you can place it in the fridge in a sealed container or the same pot with a lid for up to 4 days.
-Or freeze it in resealable freezer container in individual containers for a quick lunch recipe for up to 4 months.
+Or freeze it in a resealable freezer container in individual containers for a quick lunch recipe for up to 4 months.
 Reheat over medium-low heat on the stove or in the microwave.

 One-Pot Healthy Turkey Chili

 - Large heavy-bottomed stockpot

 - Measuring Cups